coursesAM/APL405/README.md

 - Homeworks must be submitted within a week of posting.
 A penalty of 50% of the mark of the respective homework would be deducted if submitted after the deadline.
 Any submissions two days after the deadline would not be accepted.

 ## Project

+Maximum of *two students per project is allowed

 Choose from any one of the catergory of projects you like.
 Each catergory has different maximum attainable marks.